Liturgy for the 26th Sunday after Pentecost, Year B (Mark)

 Hebrews 10:11–14 (15–18) 19–25 emphasizes the superiority of Christ’s sacrifice compared to the old covenant sacrifices, which could never fully cleanse sin.
 It asserts that through Jesus’ one offering, believers are made holy and can confidently approach God.

 Mark 13:1–8 describes Jesus’ prediction of the temple’s destruction, prompting his disciples to ask when these events will occur.
 Jesus warns them of false messiahs, wars, and natural disasters, emphasizing that such occurrences are merely the beginning of birth pains.
+They feel what we all feel - insecurity about the future.

 Overlapping Themes